Finding Candidate TeV Halos among Very-High Energy Sources: Timing analysis and brief introduction for seven candidates

 \subsection{PSR J1740$+$1000}

-The Arecibo Telescope observations discovered this young pulsar, but it is located away from the Galaxy Plane \citep{mac+02}.
+The Arecibo Telescope observations discovered this young pulsar, but it is located away from the Galactic Plane \citep{mac+02}.
 An X-ray tail structure was found behind the pulsar \citep{kmp+08}.
 VERITAS searched for TeV $\gamma$-ray emission from the tail, but no emissions were detected \citep{bbb+21}.
 HWAC detected a source in 14.8--274.0\,TeV in the region, which is likely also the LHAASO source reportedly detected in the energy range from 25\,TeV to above 100\,TeV.
 The pulsar is listed as a \fermi-LAT source but with a detection significance of only $6.7\sigma$, and its pulsed \gr\ emission is likely too faint to be clearly identified (Figure~\ref{fig:phasea}).
 We tested to remove the GeV source and checked if there were any residual emissions (the \fermi-LAT data analyzed were in 0.1--500 GeV during the time period of from 2008-08-04 15:43:36 (UTC) to 2023-02-16 00:00:00 (UTC)).
 No such emission was found.
 Given the non-detection of the PWN tail in VHE energies, we considered the HAWC/LHASSO VHE source is a candidate TeV halo possibly powered by the pulsar.
-It should be noted that if this is the case, as the source had a TS value of 37.2 above 100 TeV in the LHAASO's detection, it suggests that TeV halos could emit ultra-high-energy (UHE, $>100$\,TeV) $\gamma$-rays.
+It should be noted that if this scenario is the case, it suggests that TeV halos could emit ultra-high-energy (UHE, $>100$\,TeV) $\gamma$-rays, since the source had a TS value of 37.2 above 100 TeV in the LHAASO's detection.